EmaroLab/catkin_workspace_SOFAR_semantic_slam/src/Module1/src/readme_prova.md

  ### Manual modality

  In this modality the user can take control of MiRo's movements using a Ps4 joystick:
- * Moving along the vertial axis of the left stick he can control linear velocity
+ * Moving along the vertial axis of the left stick he can control MiRo's linear velocity
- * Moving along the horizontal axis of the right stick he can control angular velocity
+ * Moving along the horizontal axis of the right stick he can control MiRo's angular velocity

  ## The implementation